 100esperte

-The 100esperte database is an online databank launched at the end of 2016 by the Osservatorio di Pavia and the Gi.U.Li.A. association, in collaboration with Bracco Foundation and with the support of the Representation of the European Commission in Italy, at the end of 2016.
+100esperte is an Italian database of women experts, launched in late 2016 by the Osservatorio di Pavia and the Gi.U.Li.A. association, in collaboration with the Bracco Foundation and with support from the European Commission Representation in Italy.

 AcademiaNet